ibm-cloud-docs/blockchain-sw-213/known-issues.md

       kubectl delete po <pod-name>
       ```
       {: codeblock}
-    When the pod restart completes, you should now be able to login to your console URL from a Chrome Browser.
+    When the pod restart completes, you should now be able to log in to your console URL from a Chrome Browser.

-## Exporting an ordering node shows error for missing TLS certs
-{: #sw-known-issues-orderer-tls-cert-error}

-When attempting to export an ordering node, you might see the following error: `Some ordering service TLS certificates could not be retrieved at this time and will not be included in the exported information.`

-You can safely ignore this error, as the certificates the console is trying to pull are only needed for a feature that is not currently enabled.

-## Unable to create a five-node Raft ordering service using external CA certificates
-{: #sw-known-issues-external-CA-cant-create}

-Currently, it is not possible to create a peer or ordering nodes using certificates entered into the console as described in the [Advanced deployment options](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-third-party-ca).

-It is still possible to create components using the normal register and enroll flows in the console.